Latest update

 • Pray that God would give wisdom and discernment to local leaders as they make decisions.

 • Pray for God's provision over families affected by the global food crisis.
+Ask that children will receive the nutritional support they need to grow strong and healthy.

 A snapshot of Compassion's Child Sponsorship Program in El Salvador